EMS-TU-Ilmenau/EMS-TU-Ilmenau.github.io/content/dataset/elowen/index.md

 In addition to the measurements and calibration data, we also supply four different sets of high resolution parameter estimates that are derived form the data based on RIMAX where different strategies for model-order selection and over-equalization were employed.
 Since these different settings impose different objective functions and parametric models onto the data, the resulting parameter estimations have signficantly different statistics, which sparks the need for further analysis that is facilitated by this dataset.

 ## Introduction

+The data can be accessed and [downloaded from ReFoDaT](https://refodat.de/receive/refodat_mods_00000055).

 ## Measurement